psauliere/netatmo/README.md

 PaPiRus setup
 -------------

-Follow these instructions if you have a PaPiRus HAT and e-Paper screen.
+Follow these instructions *only if you have a PaPiRus HAT and e-Paper screen*.

 First, the hardware setup.
 Follow this documentation: